What Is Abstraction In Computing

 2. Operating System Abstraction

 The operating system itself is a significant level of abstraction.
 It provides a consistent interface for applications to interact with the hardware regardless of the underlying hardware specifics.
-Different applications can run on the same OS without needing to be modified for each specific hardware configuration.
+Consider this: different applications can run on the same OS without needing to be modified for each specific hardware configuration.
 This is achieved through drivers and system calls, which abstract the hardware's capabilities and provide a standardized way for applications to access them.

 3. Programming Language Abstraction